Didcot and surrounding area infrastructure improvements

 About the improvements

-The scheme includes four elements to support Didcot as a vibrant garden town.
-The elements include improvements to existing roads and the construction of new roads, new walking and cycle routes, and will help to facilitate new and enhanced bus services.
+The project includes four highway sections that incorporate improvements to existing roads, the construction of new roads, new walking and cycle routes, and will help to facilitate new and enhanced bus services.

-• improve pedestrian and cycle connectivity for work and leisure trips with 19km of walking and cycling paths
+• 19km of walking and cycling paths to improve pedestrian and cycle connectivity for work and leisure trips

-• provide more sustainable travel options in and around Didcot, including on public transport
+• 18 new bus stops to provide more sustainable travel options in and around Didcot

 Compulsory purchase orders (CPOs) and side road orders (SROs)